 The inshore fishery is exploited by small-scale fishers, officially referred to as artisanal fishers, who use simple fishing crafts/vessels and gears.
 The most commonly used fishing gears include gillnet, shark nets, hook and line, beach seine, spear gun and traditional traps especially the basket traps (McClanahan et al.5, 2005; McClanahan & Mangi6, 2004; Ochiewo7, 2004).
 The small-scale (artisanal) fishing in the inshore waters is labour-intensive providing employment and livelihood to thousands of households.
 Over 10,000 fishers are directly engaged in small-scale (artisanal) fishing in the Kenyan coast (Ochiewo7, 2004; Fisheries Department^{8,9}, 2007; 2009).
 The artisanal fishers land at least 95% of the marine catch and over 60,000 coastal people depend on these fisheries (UNEP10, 2006).
-Fishing effort has increased with increase in the number of small-scale fishers has been caused by rapid population growth at the coast and lack of employment opportunities for the young school leavers.
+Fishing effort has increased with increase in the number of small-scale fishers over the years.
+Increase in the number of small-scale fishers has been caused by rapid population growth at the coast and lack of employment opportunities for the young school leavers.